NaveenVarmaK/Pipeline_Mapping_IEC61850_OmegaX-CSDM/README.md

 - **Data Attributes**: Measurement properties (heatsinktmp, encltmp, TotW, W)

 The pipeline automatically extracts and maps these hierarchical relationships to create semantically rich knowledge graphs compatible with the Omega-X energy ontology.

+## Pipeline Overview

+The enhanced pipeline consists of five main steps with integrated evaluation, all following the Omega-X ontology specifications:

+1. **Extract** - Convert time to **ISO 8601**, extract device list, and split CSV files by device using **regex**
+2. **Transform** - Generate RML mapping files using **Jinja2** template and creates knowledge graph using **SDM-RDFizer**
+3. **Load** - Import to running **GraphDB** repository to store and query the knowledge graph

+## Omega-X Ontology Integration

+The pipeline is specifically designed to work with the **Omega-X ontology** for energy data interoperability:

+### Semantic Mapping Features
+- **Automatic IEC 61850 tag parsing** and mapping to Omega-X classes
+- **Energy device hierarchy preservation** in RDF structure
+- **Standardized property mappings** using QUDT units
+- **Market participant role assignments**
+- **Time series data modeling** following ETS (EventsTimeSeries) patterns

+### Ontology Compliance
+- All generated RDF follows Omega-X namespace conventions
+- Device properties are mapped to appropriate ontology classes
+- Temporal data is structured according to ETS specifications
+- Energy roles and market participant relationships are preserved

 ## Prerequisites